vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/086/17_pra_vo.md

 title = "17"

 +++
-The publ. tr. does not make it clear that “your” is pl. (enclitic vaḥ) and must refer to the poet/officiants.
+The published translation does not make it clear that “your” is pl. (enclitic vaḥ) and must refer to the poet/officiants.

 What is striking stylistically in this vs. is the sequence of three heavy nom. pl.